villares/processing-python/README.md

 - Browser based alternatives include: BrythonIDE and SkulptIDE from prof. Claudio Esperança or Trinket.io
 - Check out [pyp5js](github.com/berinhard/pyp5js) a Python to JavaScript+P5js trancriptor
 - [A table comparing Processing + Python tools](https://github.com/villares/Resources-for-teaching-programming)

+#### License information

+Much of this code is adapted/ported from Processing examples and Processing library examples, usually under Apache 2.0 or MIT license, please forgive me for not adding more precise information, and check orginal sources as indicated.

 #### Maybe you know Processing (Java), or Python?